Skip to content

 3. Select Configure Magic Network Monitoring > Add new rule.

-4. Create your rule according to your needs.
-Refer to Rule fields for more information on what each field does.
+4. Create a new static traffic threshold rule according to your needs.
+Refer to the documentation on static threshold rules for more information on each field in the static threshold rule's configuration.

 5. Select Create a new rule when you are finished.